Having a meal plan not only saves you time, money and stress. It also makes life a lot easier when it comes to getting meals on the table!

 To make grocery shopping and cooking even easier, I find it helpful to include a plan for side dishes and vegetables to go along with each meal idea too.
 It’s also a great way to make sure the side dishes and vegetables I’m planning to make are balanced and will have some variety throughout the week too.

 Make a list of your favourite side dishes and vegetables to refer to

-I tweak my 6-week master meal plan slightly based on the seasons.
+I also tweak my 5-week master meal plan slightly based on the seasons.
 I add more BBQ and hot weather meals like salads in the summer.
 Then include more hearty, cold weather food during the winter.
-I end up with two 6-week master meal plans, one for warm weather and another for cold weather.

 Do you meal plan?
 What have you found works or doesn’t work for you and your family?
 Let me know in the comments below!